-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
-All fees must be paid in U.S. dollars.
-We accept cash and U.S. issued Visa and MasterCard credit cards.
-We do not accept checks or debit cards from Venezuela.
+If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
+All fees may be paid in U.S. dollars or Belize dollars.
+We accept cash and credit card payment.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
-A complete list of fees can be found <a href="https://example.com/here-note-th
+A complete list of fees can be found here.

-Do not make travel plans outside of Venezuela
+Do not make travel plans outside of Belize

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print the visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within Venezuela while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
+Passports and visas are typically ready to be picked up on the Tuesday following your interview.
+If you have to travel within Belize while your passport is still with us, please make sure you have a valid picture ID other than your passport.